Debt Reduction Strategies That Can Help in 2026 and How a Consolidation Loan Can Simplify Repayment

 Many borrowers are entering 2026 with too many balances, too many due dates, and too much interest working against them.
 When you are carrying multiple unsecured debts, the problem is often not just the total amount owed.
 It is the structure of repayment.
 Credit cards and other revolving balances can stretch repayment out for years, especially when only minimum payments are made.

-That is why debt reduction strategies that can help are not just about paying less.
+That is why debt reduction strategies that can help are not only about paying less.
 They are about paying smarter.
-The right structure can reduce financial friction, improve visibility, and create a real payoff path.
+The right strategy can reduce financial friction, improve visibility, and create a real payoff path that is easier to follow month after month.

 Core Debt Reduction Strategies That Can Help